-In order to keep our world-class park system in top shape for current and future generations, we need your help!
+The crux of fulfilling our mission is balancing environmental stewardship with recreation.
+The right balance is what will keep our world-class park system in top shape for current and future generations.
+Right now, we need your help!

 Montgomery County residents are very much a part of the County Council’s decision-making process.
 Whether the decision is a new law, a master plan, or the budget, the Council considers all views expressed by community members.

 Here are some ways you can communicate with your elected officials:

 Take some time to review the Executive’s recommended budget, using the Open Budget tools and stay tuned for more detailed information in the coming weeks.